 Academic Culture at schools on OurKids.net

-What Kendellhurst Academy says: Kendellhurst students excel through supportive, caring faculty who excel at teaching.
+What Kendellhurst Academy says: Kendellhurst students excel through supportive, caring and qualified faculty who excel at teaching.
 Kendellhurst follows the Ontario curriculum with longer class times and low student-to-teacher ratio.
 Our students often exceed their grade level.
-Ensuring students love learning is one of the key elements to success in our school!
+Ensuring students love learning and school is one of the key elements to success for us!
 Hands-on projects and curriculum driven field trips ignite the learning process as well!

 Schools have specific goals regarding how they want their educate and develop their students.
 This is part of a school's overall philosophy or vision, which is contained in its mission statement.
 While they tend have several developmental aims, schools tend to priortize certain aims, such as intellectual, social, spiritual, emotional, or physical development.